What is Base?

 - A substance used to neutralize acid is called a base.

 - Some of the bases that form a neutral product with acids are metal hydroxides and metal oxides.

-- Examples of base: zinc hydroxide and copper oxide.
+- Examples of bases: zinc hydroxide and copper oxide.

 - The base is bitter in taste and is slippery in nature.

-- They produce salt molecules and water on reacting with acids.
+- They produce salt molecules and water by reacting with acids.

 - Types of bases are a strong base and a weak base.

-- Example of a strong base is NaOH.
+- An example of a strong base is NaOH.

-- Example of a weak base is NH3.
+- An example of a weak base is NH3.